 - Categories of Toxic Elements:

-- Heavy Metals: Mercury, lead, arsenic, cadmium, and aluminum can lead to severe health issues.
+- Heavy Metals: Mercury, lead, arsenic, cadmium, and aluminum (adjuvant found in many vaccines) can lead to severe health issues, including neurodegenerative diseases such as Alzheimer's dementia.

 - Aflatoxins: Found in molds, these can have detrimental effects on the liver.